microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-concept-overview.md

 ms.custom: scenarios:getting-started
 ---

-# Microsoft Teams API overview
+# Overview for fostering teamwork using Microsoft Teams, Shifts, and Viva Learning apps

-[Microsoft Teams](https://products.office.com/microsoft-teams) is the ultimate hub for teamwork and intelligent communications.
+[Microsoft Teams](https://products.office.com/microsoft-teams) is the ultimate hub for team collaboration, intelligent communications, fostering a culture that help employees thrive.
 Built on the strength and scale of [Microsoft 365](https://products.office.com/) with over 120 million users, Microsoft Teams delivers chat-based collaboration, meetings, calling, and enterprise voice features.
+Available on Teams, Viva Learning and its API let employers integrate content from learning management systems, letting employees discover, share, and prioritize learning, incorporating learning into the flow of work.
+The Microsoft Shifts app and its API give employers and frontline workers real-time visibility into schedules based on worker availability, and let them adjust schedules to their team's needs.

 > [!VIDEO https://www.youtube-nocookie.com/embed/KCvAhQEJmyY]